 - (1) Prior to the submission of an application under the Planning Act an applicant is encouraged to pre-consult with the Town.
-The purpose of the pre-consultation is to determine the scale and scope of any required information or material necessary to ensure the submission of a complete application. - (2) Applications for official plan amendment, zoning by-law amendment, plan of subdivision and consent shall be supported by a complete application.
+The purpose of the pre-consultation is to determine the scale and scope of any required information or material necessary to ensure the submission of a complete application. - (2) Applications for official plan amendment, zoning by-law amendment, plan of subdivision, plan of condominium, site plan, minor variance, and consent shall be supported by a complete application.
 The purpose of requiring a complete application is to ensure that Council has the necessary information to make informed decisions and/or comments on the aforementioned applications and to initiate the time frames for processing applications under the Planning Act.